-Steve including Daleks among the things sofas are designed to protect from, given Stephen Moffat's later career.
+- Steve including Daleks among the things sofas are designed to protect from, given Steven Moffat's later career.

-For this troper the real rot began in the third series, where the laughs were more predictable and less spontaneous then they had been before.
-Geoffrey Perkins leaving the BBC in 2001 (he was once described as an "enormous influence" by the Father Ted writers) may well have had something to do with this.
+- Seasonal Rot: Some believe the show went off the rails at the start of the fourth series, when Richard Coyle quit, Richard Mylan proved an inadequate replacement, and the Patrick-Sally relationship began to receive too much emphasis.
+Others believe the real rot began in the third series, where the laughs seemed more predictable and less spontaneous than before.
+Geoffrey Perkins leaving The BBC in 2001 (he was once described as an "enormous influence" by the Father Ted writers) may have had something to do with this.